Committee of 48: Dissolution and legacy

 The failure of the Committee of 48 to establish a viable new progressive capitalist political party owing its own ideological timidity was foreseen even in 1920, when one discouraged Single Tax adherent noted of the failed unity effort of July 1920:

 "[J.A.H.
 Hopkins of the Committee of 48] does not seem to see that the Farmer-Labor Party did not fail, but did just what it went to Chicago to do.
 It formed a political party.
 It matters not whether this party is large or small.
 It carried its program through victoriously, and the estimable bourgeoisie comprising the Committee of 48, for whom these hardened persons never had anything but the most thinly veiled contempt, melted away when the burning glass at Carmen's Hall [LP convention site] turned its fierce intensive rays toward the Hotel Morrison [48ers convention site]....

 "Mr. Hopkins still thinks an amalgamation possible on the basis of the [Committee of 48's] St. Louis platform.
 That platform has a labor plank for collective bargaining; labor laughs at it.
 It has a plank for government ownership of railroads and public utilities; the Socialists are already in the field and go the 48ers a lot better.
 It has a Single Tax plank, or a plank for the taxation of idle land to force it into use; the Single Tax Party is in the field with a full Single Tax program.
 The St. Louis platform is a painfully strained dilution of issues that are now before the country, presented by men who are not afraid of their convictions.
 The program of the 48 Committee is chiefly interesting to the disembodied ghosts of the Chartists of the early ’40s."

+By 1923, the Committee of 48 had become defunct.